any2cards/smt/README.md

 ---

-Gloomhaven: Gloomhaven and all related properties, images and text are owned by Cephalofair Games.
+Shiver Me Timbers: Shiver Me Timbers and all related properties, images and text are owned by Michal Vitkovsky.